Cheap Auto Insurance for Teens in 2025

-Geico, State Farm, and Auto-Owners have cheap auto insurance for teens, with rates starting at just $153 per month.
+Geico, State Farm, and Auto-Owners have the cheapest auto insurance for teens, with rates starting at just $153 per month.
 Geico offers the lowest rates overall for teen drivers, and students living away at school may qualify for up to 25% off through its student-away discount.

 Licensed Insurance Agent